Tales of Tahquamenon

 Paddling: Between Newberry and the state park, The Woods rents canoes and kayaks and provides shuttles on the Tahquamenon River.

 Dog-team tours: Just west of Newberry, mushers Ed and Tasha Stielstra offer winter dog-sled trips at their Nature's Kennel Sled Dog Adventures.
-The Stielstras also rent a yurt.
+The Stielstras also rent a cabin and a yurt for overnight adventures.

 Nearby attractions: Oswald's Bear Ranch, northwest of Newberry, provides a home for abandoned or displaced bears.